bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod4/module4_lab.md

 In your browser on the Collaboratory website, in the lefthand side in the expanded "Compute" menu, select "Access and Security."

 Click on the "API Access" tab.

-??? what are they downloading
+Click on the "Download OpenStack RC File."

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod4/mod4_d.png?raw=true)